JRC1995/Abstractive-Summarization/README.md

 output sample than the input context in these early iterations.

 Some of the texts contains undesirable words like br tags and so on.
+So better preprocessing and tokenization may be desirable.

-With better tokenization, more data, more depth, larger hidden size, mini-batch training, and other changes, this model may have potential.
+With more layer depth, larger hidden size, mini-batch training, and other changes, this model may have potential.

 The same arcitechture should be usable for training on translation data.